amadeuio/user-auth/README.md

 This repo features a User authentication class implemented in TypeScript.
 It provides user registration, authentication, and other user management features using the bcrypt library for secure password hashing and verification.

+The app also demonstrates the use of async functions, as the bcrypt library requires some processing time.

 ### Features ✨

 - **User Registration**: Users can register by providing a unique username and a password.
 Passwords are securely hashed using bcrypt before storing them.

+- **Unique Usernames**: Before registering, the app makes sure the username isn't already taken.

 - **Authentication**: Registered users can log in by providing their username and password.
 The app verifies the password against the stored hashed password to authenticate the user.